OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

         }
         catch(exception) {

-            // TODO 5: Respond to exceptions thrown by the call of
+            // TODO 5: Respond to exceptions thrown by the
             //         OfficeRuntime.auth.getAccessToken.

         }